scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 The overall data structure that corresponds to Figure :ref:`layout` is therefore a ``Layout`` which itself contains another composite collection in the form of an ``Overlay``.
-This object is in fact a highly flexible, compositional tree-based data structure: intermediate nodes correspond either to ``Layout`` nodes (``+``) or ``Overlay`` nodes (``*``), with element primitives at the leaf nodes.
-Note that all the raw data corresponding to every visual element is conveniently accessible via key or attribute access on the tree by selecting a leaf element using its path through the tree, and then inspecting the ``.data`` attribute, making it simple to declare which part of a complex dataset you want to work with for a particular visualization.
+The object in Figure :ref:`layout` is in fact a highly flexible, compositional tree-based data structure: intermediate nodes correspond either to ``Layout`` nodes (``+``) or ``Overlay`` nodes (``*``), with element primitives at the leaf nodes.
+Even in this potentially complex tree, all the raw data corresponding to every visual element is conveniently accessible via key or attribute access by selecting a leaf element using its path through the tree, and then inspecting the ``.data`` attribute, making it simple to declare which part of a complex dataset you want to work with at a given time.

-..
-  jbednar: probably most people won't be able to figure out the following description; can we improve it and make it concrete?

-As any element may be a leaf of such a tree, there needs to be an automatic and easy way that always allows the selection of subtrees or leaf elements.
-This is achieved with a semantic, two level labelling system using "group" and "label" strings supported throughout HoloViews.
-We have seen an example of a label string in Figure 1 where it is used to labelled the image as 'Mandelbrot Set'.
-The textual representation of the layout in Figure :ref:`layout` (see Out[6] of Figure :ref:`customization`) shows how the supplied label is used in the attribute based indexing scheme of the layout.
-The strings 'Image', 'Overlay', 'Hline' and 'Curve' are default group names: by supplying label and group throughout, you can define a sensible, semantic scheme for accessing all the components of your data.
+As any element may be a leaf of such a tree, there needs to be an automatic and easy way to select subtrees or leaf elements.
+This is achieved with a semantic, two-level labeling system using "group" and "label" strings supported throughout HoloViews.
+We have seen an example of a label string in Figure 1, where it was used to title the image 'Mandelbrot Set'.
+The textual representation of the layout in Figure :ref:`layout` (see Out[6] of Figure :ref:`customization`) shows how the supplied label is used in the attribute-based indexing scheme of the layout.
+The strings 'Image', 'Overlay', 'Hline' and 'Curve' are default group names, but you can supply your own names to define semantic groupings for your data.

 With the ability to overlay or concatenate any element with any other, there is great flexibility to declare complex relationships between